dart-lang/site-www/src/language/records.md

 }
 ```

-Other ways to accomplish multiple returns are
+You can return multiple values from a function without records,
+but other methods come with downsides.
-either to create a class (which is more verbose), or use
+For example, creating a class is much more verbose, and using other collection
-another collection type like `List` or `Map` (which loses type safety).
+types like `List` or `Map` loses type safety.

 {{site.alert.note}}
   Records' multiple-return and heterogenous-type characteristics enable